davidcmorris/leadfromthehip/posts/about.md

 .. type: text
 -->

 Lead from the Hip is when a person shares their personal experiences regarding leadership that naturally occurs during a conversation without prompting.
+Test